KylesCorner/CSCI232/percolation/readme.txt

 Run time estimate:

-Sense the worst time complexity for weighted quick union find is O(lgN)
+Sense the worst time complexity for weighted quick union find is O(lgN).
+That's an order of magnitude better than quick union find.
+So the runtime will be and order of magnitude better than quick union find.